I’m finding it increasingly difficult to open and grip items, do you have any suggestions?

 Also pushing down onto the jar to open it usually allows you to use more of your arm muscles to better effect.

 If however you find it easier to push, then the Easi Twist Jar Opener may be sufficient.
 It will be even easier to use this on a non-slip surface.

 Scissors can be fiddly to use, a clever new invention is the Nimble Packet Opener is a clever invention that will do the trick on opening parcels, packets or cellophane lids.

 Who would have thought a tin-opener would be the talking point at meal times? but the No Mess Can & Ring Pull Opener certainly will!
 For tins or cans – even ring pulls, this opener has been designed to allow someone who finds it difficult to use a traditional twist opener.

-It has a ratchet handle that moves backwards and forwards which may be easier movement for those with arthritis or weak grip.
+It has a ratchet handle that moves backwards and forwards which may be an easier movement for those with arthritis or a weak grip.
 Using push and pull movements, the grips are large and comfortable.

 Using ordinary scissors can be troublesome when you have arthritis for example and getting into tetrapaks can be hard.
 These self opening scissors which are very sharp and easy to use can be the answer.